NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Careful consideration is required to insure and verify that the solution does represent reality.

-Bundle adjustment can also take advantage of GCPs, which are 3D locations of features that are known a priori (often by measuring them by hand in another existing DEM).
+Bundle adjustment can also take advantage of GCPs (:numref:`bagcp`), which are 3D locations of features that are known a priori (often by measuring them by hand in another existing DEM).
 GCPs can improve the internal consistency of your DEM or align your DEM to an existing data product.
 Finally, even though bundle adjustment calculates the locations of the 3D objects it views, only the final properties of the cameras are recorded for use by the Ames Stereo Pipeline.
 Those properties can be loaded into the ``parallel_stereo`` program which uses its own method for triangulating 3D feature locations.

 When using the Stereo Pipeline, bundle adjustment is an optional step between the capture of images and the creation of DEMs.
 The bundle